xversial/Foundation-Platform/docs/overview/index.md

 **Extensibility**

-Platform 2 was made to be even more extendible than Platform 1.
+Platform 2 was made to be even more extendable than Platform 1.
 A number of key files to get you off the ground with extending Platform are:

  - `app/hooks.php`
  - `app/functions.php`